ci-team/theory-of-everything/q-i-archives/kb/16/kubernetes-demo.md

 $ wget -qO- http://192.168.99.100:30346
 Hello, world!
 My IP information: 172.17.0.8
 ```
-New version is rolled out and we got a different string.
+New version is rolled out and we've got a different string.